 • Liver abscess.

 • Spread of the parasite through the blood to the liver, lungs, brain, or other organs.
-Homeopathic treatment for Amoebic Dysentery
+Homoeopathic treatment for Amoebic Dysentery

 • Swelling in the lower part of the abdomen and is sensitive to pressure.

-• Stool is watery, full of blood, jelly like mucus.
+• The stool is watery, full of blood, jelly-like mucus.

 • Cutting pains in the rectum and loins, heaviness and numbness in the thighs.

 • Watery, very offensive stool

 . • Involuntary discharge from bowels with great prostration.

 • Tenesmus and burning in rectum after stool.

 • Shaggy stool, red mucus, putrid.